jimmy-yaduvanshi/HTML/README.md

 # HTML
-Here are some of my codes of HTML of static web opoages
+Here are some of my codes of HTML of static web webpages